martyn82/handbook/docs/_pages/tactics/reliability/prevention/transaction.md

 top: tactics
 parent: tactics-reliability-prevention
 grandparent: tactics-reliability
+excerpt: A transaction is a bundling of several sequential steps such that the entire bundle can be undone at once.
 ---

 A transaction is the bundling of several sequential steps such that the entire bundle can be undone at once.